MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Whether to persist user data folders in various scenarios

-When deciding how to manage your user data folders, consider the following scenarios:

-User data folders are created automatically by WebView2.
 Your host app controls the lifetime of the user data folder.
+If your app re-uses user data from app sessions, consider saving the user data folders.<!--HOW? by virtue of not deleting them?
+State explicitly how to accomplish/carry out this advice.-->

-If your app re-uses user data from app sessions, consider saving the user data folders.
-Otherwise, you can delete them - but while a session is running, it's better to call the clear browsing data methods instead of deleting the UDF.
+If your app doesn't reuse user data from app sessions, you can delete the UDF.
+However, while a session is running, it's better to call the _clear browsing data_ methods instead of deleting the UDF.

-*  Instead of deleting the user data folder, clear browsing data from the user data folder.
-For example, clear user data and history when a user signs out.
-See [clear browsing data from the user data folder](clear-browsing-data.md).

 <!-- ====================================================================== -->